dhis2/notes/git-workflow-for-core-devs.md

 As we're supporting the last three released versions, some issues will have older versions as a target.

-If you follow the cheat sheet, you workflow after finishing the issue on the master branch might be: checkout the older version branch, cherry pick your changes and you're kind of done.
+If you follow the cheat sheet, your workflow after finishing the issue on the master branch might be: checkout the older version branch, cherry pick your changes and you're kind of done.
 [This might result in a lot of trouble](https://blogs.msdn.microsoft.com/oldnewthing/20180312-00/?p=98215)